Rutvikak/AllStateClaimPrediction/README.md

 - `Claim_Amount`: Non-negative real number, 99% zeros on the training set (numeric)

 ### Training and Testing Datasets:
-- For the testing and training purspose of the model, divided existing dataset into Training (80%) and Testing(20%) datasets.
+- For the testing and training the model, divided the existing dataset into Training (80%) and Testing(20%) datasets.
 - Training dataset contains 10547432 rows and 35 columns.
 - Testing dataset contains 2636858 rows and 35 columns.
-- Out of 35 columns 34 columns as independant and 1 column is dependant column.
+- Out of 35 columns 34 columns as independant and 1 column is dependent column.

+### Problem Statement:
+- Using a training dataset, create a model to predict vehicle claim payments by providing information about damaged vehicles.

-### Problem Statement and Solution:
+### Solution:
+- Linear regression is used for creating the model to understand the relationship between independent and dependent features.

+### Steps:
+- Check NULL and duplicate values
 -